Open Saturated Sets Without Holonomy: The Schwartzmann-Sullivan asymptotic cycles

 We will prove the following.

-\begin{theorem} The open cone $\intr\C_{g}$ consists of classes in $H^{1}(\wh{W})$ that can be represented by foliated forms transverse to $\LL_{g}$.
-When $\FF$ is of class $\Cii$, the interior of $\Ck_{g}$ is characterized analogously, except that the forms become exact in $W\sm K_{i}$ for large enough values of $i$, defining a product foliation there identical with $\FF|(W\sm K_{i})$. \end{theorem}
+\begin{theorem} The open cone $\intr\C_{\XX}$ consists of classes in $H^{1}(\wh{W})$ that can be represented by foliated forms transverse to $\LL$.
+Similarly, the interior of $\Ck_{\XX}$ consists of classes represented by $\LL$-transverse foliated forms $\eta$ which become exact in $W\sm K_{i}$ for large enough values of $i$, defining a product foliation there.
+If $\LL=\LL_{f}$ for the monodromy of a smooth foliation $\FF$ of relative depth one, this product foliation can be chosen to agree with $\FF$ in this region. \end{theorem}

 Remark that foliated forms only live in $W$, not in $\wh W$, but $\hI(\wh W)=\hI(W)$ and any form representing a class in $W$ can be taken to be equal to that representing the class in $\wh W$ outside of any small neighborhood of $\tb\wh W$.
 If the foliated form is exact in the arms of some octopus decomposition, it is clear that it represents a class in $\hk(\wh{W})$.